Cisco-Talos/Mussels/README.md

 >
 > `mussels build --help`

+When performing a build, user can specify --data-dir as root directory to store build artifacts.
+Directory where application data is stored.
+**Default:** `$HOME/.mussels`

-When performing a build, the intermediate build files are placed into the `~/.mussels/cache/work/<target>` directory and the final installed files into the `~/.mussels/install/<target>` directory.
-This default behavior can be overridden using `msl build --work-dir <path>` to specify a different work directory, and `msl build --install <path>` to specify a different install directory.
+The intermediate build files are placed into the `<data-dir>/cache/work/<target>` directory and the final installed files into the `<data-dir>/install/<target>` directory.
+This default behavior can be overridden for intermediate directories using `msl build --work-dir <path>` to specify a different work directory, and `msl build --install <path>` to specify a different install directory.

 _Tip_: Use the `msl` shortcut, instead of `mussels` to save keystrokes.